TeamHackhive/youth-vote-pa-hackathon/readme.md

 We currently have limited functionality that can be accessed via the frontend those are the voter registration form and the election info page.

 Behind the scenes we have a lot more APIS that are ready to go and all they need is the appropriate user interface pages and buttons to be used.

+## Deploying
+For the Java backend we use Maven as our package manager and bundler.
+1. Have an appropriate POM.xml file
+2. run the command `mvn clean`
+3. run the command `mvn install`